oferraro/cars/README.md

+# Setup and Start the project:
 - Run a docker machine:
 `docker run -d -p 33060:3306 --name cars-db -e MYSQL_ROOT_PASSWORD=secret mysql`
+- Create databases (run migrations)
+`npx knex migrate:latest --env development`
+- Run seeds
+`npx knex seed:run`
+- Run the app
+`npm run dev` or `yarn dev`
+- Run tests
+`yarn test` or `npm run test` (then follow the menu options or press a to run all tests) press q to quit the tests

+# TODO (pending):
+- Remove example files like api/hello.ts

+# Suggestions:
+- How to document the API (Add a library like Swagger and the comments in endpoints)
+- Add router to avoid ugly file names like [id].ts
+- Add routes like ~/models ~/interfaces etc for the imports ("paths": in tsconfig.json)
+- Add user, grant privileges in mysql to avoid using root credentials
+- Add hexagonal architecture to better organize code
+- Add validations for data (probably with a library)
+- Add missing tests
+- Add missing endpoints (for colours)
+- Add database constraints
+- Use Postman to create endpoint checks
+- Add a IDE configuration (with a plugin or with a file) to format 2 spaces indent and code conventions

+Debug:
+- Clear jest cache
+`npx jest --clearCache`
 - List docker machines
 `docker ps`
 - Enter in docker mysql machine